3omara/Function_Plotter/README.md

 After the user enters the function and the range, the program will do the following:

-* First, the program validates the dunction using the **validate_state_machine()** function This function uses a state machine to validate the function entered by the user.
+* First, the program validates the function using the **validate_state_machine()** function This function uses a state machine to validate the function entered by the user.
 It returns a list of tokens and another list of signs.
 The tokens array contains the tokens in the function if the function is valid; otherwise, it returns a string: "Syntax Error".
 The FSM is shown below:

 ![FSM drawio](https://github.com/3omara/Function_Plotter/assets/61950995/6fdd0c51-2296-4d2a-976e-598a92c4a34e)

 * Second, the program uses the **equation_solver()** function to solve the user function using the resulting tokens and signs from the previous step.
 It orders the operations in the PEMDAS order before iterating through the tokens multiplying each token by its sign.
 Any division by zero substitutes the corresponding y value with nan.
 The function only returns a list of y values.